European Currency Unit: Hard ECU proposal

-In 1990 the British Chancellor of the Exchequer proposed the creation of a 'hard' ECU, which different national currencies could compete against and, if the ECU was successful, could lead to a single currency.
-The move was seen by France and Germany as a wrecking tactic, especially when the increasingly Euro-sceptic Thatcher announced her outright opposition to European Economic and Monetary Union (EMU), and the idea was abandoned.
+In 1990 the British Chancellor of the Exchequer John Major proposed the creation of a 'hard' ECU, which different national currencies could compete against and, if the ECU was successful, could lead to a single currency.
+The move was seen by France and Germany as a wrecking tactic, especially when the increasingly Eurosceptic Thatcher announced her outright opposition to the European Economic and Monetary Union (EMU), and the idea was abandoned.

 Euro replaces the ECU

-On 1 January 1999, the euro (with the code EUR and symbol €) replaced the ECU at par (one-to-one).
+On 1 January 1999, the euro (with the code EUR and symbol ⟨€⟩) replaced the ECU at par (one-to-one).
 Unlike the ECU, the euro is a real currency, although not all member states participate (for details on euro membership see Eurozone).
-Two of the countries in the ECU basket of currencies, UK and Denmark, did not join the eurozone, and a third, Greece, joined late.
+Two of the countries in the ECU basket of currencies, the UK and Denmark, did not join the eurozone, and a third, Greece, joined late.
 On the other hand, Finland and Austria joined the eurozone from the beginning, even though their currencies were not part of the ECU basket, since they had joined the EU in 1995, two years after the ECU composition was "frozen".